Best Mac VPN in 2023

 Compatible with: Mac, iOS, Windows, Android, Linux | Streaming services unblocked: Netflix, Hulu, YouTube, BBC iPlayer, Amazon | Servers: 1,700+ | Server Locations: 100+ in 63 countries | Trial Period: 30 days

 Despite being one of the most affordable VPNs for Mac, Surfshark is absolutely still one of the best ones.
-The lowered cost of the service doesn't come with any big sacrifices or feature ommissions.
-In fact, you'd be hard-pressed to find something that Surfshark doesn't do almost just as good as most of the competition.
+The lowered cost of the service doesn't come with any big sacrifices or feature omissions.
+In fact, you'd be hard-pressed to find something that Surfshark doesn't do almost just as well as most of the competition.

 There are fewer servers (still over 1,000), and they are spread across 60 different countries, but Surfshark allows you to connect an unlimited number of devices to it at the same time, which is a huge benefit since you won't need to disconnect one of your gadgets to connect another one.